✨How to Maximize Your Health Benefits Using Acupuncture✨

 Helpful Tips for Correcting an Earth Element Imbalance

-1. Dietary adjustments
+1. Dietary Adjustments

 It is and always will be the cornerstone of health.
 What we eat has a direct impact on how well we feel.
 We eat for many, many reasons: nutritional, emotional, social, cultural, etc, etc. More important than anything is noticing and paying attention to how certain foods make you feel.
 And if it's hard to get clear feed back (and you have excessive fatigue, pain, headaches, or bowel irregularity), I highly recommend exploring The Elimination Diet.

-2. Spending time in nature
+2. Spending Time in Nature

 This is a solid suggestion year round!
 The benefits of spending time in nature are many: it helps us to calibrate to the energy of a given season, it allows us to connect to our own internal rhythms within a context of a season and it allows us some separation from the stimulation of devices + the buzz of daily life.
 My personal suggestion is to see how slowly you can walk in nature.
 Thich Nhat Hanh has a beautiful suggestion to "walk as if your feet are kissing the earth".
-That simple intention can change our pace and our connection to the ground below us (the ground below us signifying the Earth element).
+That simple intention can change our pace and our connection to the ground below us (the ground below us signifying the Earth Element).

-3. Flipping the switch on worry
+3. Flipping the Switch on Worry

-My goal for all of these newsletters is that they might spark insight, prompt self-reflection and facilitate greater self-awareness.
 We all benefit from a deeper understanding of the connectedness of our emotional and physical experiences and how these are additionally related to rhythms of the natural world.
 It is my wish that you all feel empowered in your health and wellness.

-If you have any particular questions, themes or topics you would like to know more about from the Chinese medicine perspective, please feel free to reply to this email!
+If you have any particular questions, themes or topics you would like to know more about from the Chinese Medicine perspective, please feel free to reply to this email!
 As always, thank you for your hearts and for your commitment to your health and healing!

 Nourishing The Heart